๐Ÿ“˜ Interpreter Language Documentation (v5.0)

 ๐ŸŽฏ Event Listeners (Click Actions)

-Example: Increase a counter when a button is clicked:
+Example: Increase a counter when a button is clicked and dynamically update it with DOM Update:

 create eventlistener-on(#plus)-doing^^